MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/e-invoicing-isv-connector.md

   The rest of the action's parameters can be left empty.

 - **Waiting for response from Edicom** - a new action that waits for the response from Edicom.
-No specific paramters need to be additionally configured.
+No specific parameters need to be additionally configured.

 - **Process response** - for this existing action new Electronic Reporting configurations **Edicom Response Processing** and **Error log import Json** were created for handeling the response received from Edicom by the preceding **Waiting for response from Edicom** action.